realpython/members/README.md

 1. Active users should be able to view a tag next to a message if it's posted by an admin within the lesson view
 1. Active users should be able to suggest new topics to be added to the course
 1. Active users should be able to view a message and reply activity feed on the dashboard
+1. Active users should be able to view the total number of lessons in the course on the dashboard

 **Admin**